bepaald/signalbackup-tools/README.md

 Where `outputdirectory` is an empty directory, or does not exist (in which case it will be created).

 To limit the export to certain threads, the option `--limittothreads [LIST_OF_THREADS]` can be added.
 The list of threads can contain both ranges and comma separated values, e.g. `--limittothreads 1,2,3,8-16,20`.
 The thread numbers can be obtained from `--listthreads`.
-Additionally, threads can be identified by name: `--limittothreadsbyname "Alice","Bob","Family Group"`.
+Additionally, threads can be identified by a string representing the display name, phone number or username of the recipient: `--limittothreadsbyname "Alice","Family Group","+14255550123"`.
 Similarly, the option `--limittodates [LIST_OF_DATES]` will limit the output to media from the time periods listed.
 For the format of the date list, see the [crop to dates](#crop) option.

 Normally, stickers are included in the media export, as they are normal attachments in the database.
 To prevent this, add the option `--excludestickers`.